-Action Description and Parameters forcereplicate Force the local server to get the specified document from the remote host. server - The server to which this document is being sent docid - The docid of the document to send dbaction - The action to perform on the document: insert or update (the default) getall Earse the local server to sheelt all known servers for undeted gecarr documents.
-No persenters documents.
-No parameters. getcatalog Sond the contents of the sml set alog table encoded in VMI goodadalog No perometers No parameters. getlock Request a lock on the specified document Request a lock on the specified document. docid - the docid of the document updaterev - the revision number of docid gettime Return the local time on this server.
-No parameters. servercontrol Perform the specified replication control on the Replication daemon. add - add a new server to the replication list delete - remove a server from the replication list list - list all of the servers currently in the server list replicate - a Boolean flag (1 or 0) which determines if this server should server - the server to add/delete read Sends docid to the remote host. docid - the docid of the document to read start Start the Replication daemon with a time interval of deltaT. rate - The rate (in seconds) at which you want the replication daemon to check for updated documents.
+Parameters Action Description and Parameters forcereplicate Force the local server to get the specified document from the remote host. server - The server to which this document is being sent docid - The docid of the document to send dbaction - The action to perform on the document: insert or update (the default) getall Force the local server to check all known servers for updated documents.
+No parameters. getcatalog Send the contents of the xml_catalog table encoded in XML.
+No parameters. getlock Request a lock on the specified document. docid - the docid of the document updaterev - the revision number of docid gettime Return the local time on this server.
+No parameters. servercontrol Perform the specified replication control on the Replication daemon. add - add a new server to the replication list delete - remove a server from the replication list list - list all of the servers currently in the server list replicate - a Boolean flag (1 or 0) which determines if this server should copy files from the newly added server. server - the server to add/delete read Sends docid to the remote host. docid - the docid of the document to read start Start the Replication daemon with a time interval of deltaT. rate - The rate (in seconds) at which you want the replication daemon to check for updated documents.
 The value cannot be less than 30.
-The default is stop Stop the Replication daemon.
-No parameters stop the Replication daemon.
+The default is 1000 stop Stop the Replication daemon.
 No parameters. update Send a list of all documents on the local server along with their revision numbers.
 No parameters.